-- Regionally accredited institutions - AIJS accredited institutions - Select nationally accredited institutions - Select National College Credit Recommendation Service (NCCRS) - Foreign credit evaluations that have been evaluated by a service, such as WES, ECE, AACRO, SILNY - Credit by exam - Advanced Placement (AP) Minimum score of 4 is required - College Level Examination Program (CLEP) May earn up to 12 credits; May be combined with foreign language exams and/or Connecticut Credit Assessment Program (CCAP) credits for a cap of 30 credits; CLEP credit may not be accepted for courses in the major or minor; CLEP credit may not be granted for courses offered that semester - New York University (NYU) Foreign Language Exam - CompTIA certifications for credit
+- Regionally accredited institutions - AIJS accredited institutions - Courses taken at nationally accredited institutions on a case-by-case basis.
+WITS does not accept tests for credit from nationally accredited institutions - Coursework approved by National College Credit Recommendation Service (NCCRS) on a case-by-case basis.
+WITS does not accept tests for credit from NCCRS - Foreign credit evaluations that have been evaluated by a service, such as WES, ECE, AACRO, SILNY - Select post-secondary Jewish studies seminaries - Credit by exam - Advanced Placement (AP) Minimum score of 4 is required - College Level Examination Program (CLEP) May earn up to 12 credits; May be combined with foreign language exams and/or Connecticut Credit Assessment Program (CCAP) credits for a cap of 30 credits; CLEP credit may not be accepted for courses in the major or minor; CLEP credit may not be granted for courses offered that semester - New York University (NYU) Foreign Language Exam - CompTIA certifications for credit